mohamed3laa33/code-challenge/FE.md

 - The user can change the number of nights and this will reflect on all hotels prices, the default is one night
 - The user should find an image gallery for the hotel
 - The user should see the comments divided into pages and each page contains 3 comments
-- The user can sort comments based on score
+- The user can sort comments based on comment score

 ## Expectations